s-wheels/classical_cv_cell_segmentation/README.md

 ### Model & Experiment

+1. **Investigation**
-1. Investigation - Investigate SOTA approaches that best fit our needs (computational resources, inference time, performance etc).
+    - Investigate SOTA approaches that best fit our needs (computational resources, inference time, performance etc).
 I would use [Papers With Code](https://paperswithcode.com/task/semantic-segmentation) as a first stop to investigate approaches that would be easily implementable.

+2. **Training Model**
-2. Training Model - After choosing the model, I would ideally use a pretrained model (from HuggingFace, git etc) to start.
+    - After choosing the model, I would ideally use a pretrained model (from HuggingFace, git etc) to start.
 Pretraining improves performance and reduces training time.
 I would use PyTorch and augmentation libraries to implement a dataset class for shuffling/augmenting data.
 This dataset class could be used with either HuggingFace or PyTorch.
 I would utilise the already developed code for producing inputs (cell images) and the targets (cell masks).

+3. **Tracking**
-3. Tracking - I would use git for tracking of the code and github for remote storage.
+    - I would use git for tracking of the code and github for remote storage.
 I would use Weights & Biases for tracking of: data versioning, model versioning, git commit, environment, experimental results & hyperparameters.
 I would also use Docker for reproducibility (this can also be used with Weights & Biases).

+4. **Evaluation**
-4. Evaluation - Assess performance of model against KPIs (IoU etc) and against the required level of performance to generate value.
+    - Assess performance of model against KPIs (IoU etc) and against the required level of performance to generate value.
 Use tools such as Weights & Biases to track learning curves & other graphs.

+5. **Execution & Pipeline**
-5. Execution & Pipeline - If we wanted to build a pipeline I may utilise an orchestration tool such as Airflow which is open source and can integrate with most cloud providers.
+    - If we wanted to build a pipeline I may utilise an orchestration tool such as Airflow which is open source and can integrate with most cloud providers.
 I would use Airflow to manage the following stages:

-    a.
-Data Ingestion.
+        + Data Ingestion.
-    b.
-Data Preprocessing/Transformation.
+        + Data Preprocessing/Transformation.
-    c.
-Model Training/Inference.
+        + Model Training/Inference.
-    d.
-Model Evaluation.
+        + Model Evaluation.

+6. **Model Deployment**
-6. Model Deployment - The execution environment would depend on the requirements of the project.
+    - The execution environment would depend on the requirements of the project.
 For training ideally execution would happen on a server or in the cloud with more powerful resources.
 CI/CD workflow for this project:

-    a.
-Source
-        - push the code updates.
+        + *Source*: push the code updates.
-    b.
-Build
-        - build the system and run, track the run in Weights & Biases.
+        + *Build*: build the system and run, track the run in Weights & Biases.
-    c.
-Test
-        - Creation of robust tests, for ML dev I would consider the specific unit tests, integration tests and data/model tests to create a reliable CI/CD workflow.
+        + *Test*: Creation of robust tests, for ML dev I would consider the specific unit tests, integration tests and data/model tests to create a reliable CI/CD workflow.
 Data tests would validate the data's properties and model tests would ensure model convergence/fitting as well as any other tests.
 Previously I have used 'unit tests' for model testing, where we utilised extremely difficult edge cases to test model performance.

-    d.
-Deploy
-        - Deployment to cloud/server.
+        + *Deploy*: Deployment to cloud/server.

-7. Model Monitoring
+7. **Model Monitoring**
         - Monitor deployed model for performance degradation and the data for concept/domain drift.